 So, your one day in Dublin is over and now you have the whole night ahead of you.
-Where to go and what are the coolest things to do around here?
+Where to go and what are the best things to do around here?
 There are plenty of great choices to unwind and relax – here are some of the most popular of them.

 Dublin pub tour

 One of the top things to do in Dublin at night is to just sit down in one of the pubs, order yourself a pint of Guinness and enjoy the lively atmosphere of these places.
 There are quite literally hundreds of them scattered all across the city, so you really shouldn’t have any trouble finding one.
 People here are very friendly, and you’ll be sucked into their way of life very quickly.
 One of best things to do and see in Dublin this, every tourist will tell you so.

 Evening stroll through the city